mmbman/Katagiri/1984-05-16-Awakening-of-Faith-Talk-10.md

 In [the] common sense, if you look at your life, where you are, it goes without saying that we are always in the present.
 Okay?
 So I say *nowness*.
 We are *now*.

-So the other day I explained about *nowness*.
+The other day I explained about *nowness*.
 Do you remember what I said?

 **Someone**: *[Unintelligible.]*